Will My Domestic Insurance Cover Travel Abroad?

 Costs Vary By Country – Your Domestic Benefits Do Not

-Even if you don’t benefit from a reciprocal agreement, in many cases you can submit a request for reimbursement for out-of-pocket health care when you return home.
+Even if you do not benefit from a reciprocal agreement, in many cases you can submit a request for reimbursement for out-of-pocket health care when you return home.
 There is just one (gigantic) catch.
 The amount you will be reimbursed is equal to the hospital and physician rates of your home country.
 Yes, you might receive a paltry $27 or $63 reimbursement on a bill costing thousands – because that is how much a doctor’s visit or a specialist consultation would cost at home.
 However, it is worth looking into when every dollar counts.

 Special Care for Special Circumstances

 Your country might also cover a portion or even all of the costs if you have to travel to access specialist health care.
 For instance, occasionally Canadian citizens with very rare ailments receive care at American specialist centers.
 But this isn’t an everyday situation and doesn’t apply to regular travel.
 Still, it’s worth considering if a neighboring country is more accessible than travel within your own country.
 Start the conversation early with your health care provider.

 Travel Insurance Plans Have Extra Benefits

 Although you may be covered for some international medical expenses with your domestic plan, travel insurance plans come with additional benefits that your domestic plan may not offer.
 For example, most travel insurance plans offer emergency medical evacuation which will pay for transport to a qualified medical facility and then home, if needed.
 Medical evacuation can get expensive so having that coverage may be reason enough to buy a good plan.
 Travel insurance plans also offer 24/7 travel assistance to help you find local doctors, translation services to help you communicate with health care professionals, repatriation benefits, and much more.